szilardhuber/sublime-github-issues/README.md

 Copy the *.py files to `Packages/User` directory in your Sublime text settings folder. (`~/Library/Application Support/Sublime Text 3` on OS X).
 Set up a shortcut or menu item for the `github-list-issues` command.
 (More info in the [unofficial documentation](http://docs.sublimetext.info/en/latest/customization/key_bindings.html))

+If no settings are set and the command is run with a file loaded in the view, the local repository of the file is used.

 Create a settings file name `GithubIssues.sublime-settings` with the following content:

 ``` JSON